iLert/docs/integrations/ms-scom.md

 ## FAQ

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert is being **closed** or marked as **resolved**, the alert in iLert will be resolved automatically.
+Yes, as soon as an alert is being **closed** or marked as **resolved**, the alert in ilert will be resolved automatically.

-**Will alerts in iLert be accepted automatically?**
+**Will alerts in ilert be accepted automatically?**

-Yes, as soon as an alert is being marked as **acknowledged**, the alert in iLert will be accepted automatically.
+Yes, as soon as an alert is being marked as **acknowledged**, the alert in ilert will be accepted automatically.